Pole of inaccessibility: Southern pole of inaccessibility

 On 4 December 2006, Team N2i, consisting of Henry Cookson, Rupert Longsdon, Rory Sweet and Paul Landry, embarked on an expedition to be the first to reach the historic pole of inaccessibility location without direct mechanical assistance, using a combination of traditional man hauling and kite skiing.
 The team reached the old abandoned station on 19 January 2007, rediscovering the forgotten statue of Lenin left there by the Soviets some 48 years previously.
-The team found that only the bust on top of the building remained visible; the rest was buried under the snow.
-The explorers were picked up from the spot by a plane from Vostok base, flown to Progress Base and taken back to Cape Town on the Akademik Fyodorov, a Russian polar research vessel.
+The team found that only the bust on top of the building and the upper parts of some of the base's infrastructure remained visible; the rest was buried under the snow.
+The explorers were picked up from the spot by an aircraft from Vostok Station, flown to Progress Station and taken back to Cape Town, South Africa on the Akademik Fedorov, a Russian polar research vessel.

 On 27 December 2011, Sebastian Copeland and partner Eric McNair-Laundry also reached the southern pole of inaccessibility.
 They were the first to do so without resupply or mechanical support, departing from Novolazarevskaya Station on their way to the South Pole to complete the first East/West crossing of Antarctica through both poles, over 4,000 km.
+On 11 January 2023 Chris Brown photographed his Garmin GPS on the plinth of the Lenin bust showing the coordinates to be 82°06.7022'S 55°02.0314'E.

-As mentioned above, due to improvements in technology and the position of the continental edge of Antarctica being debated, the exact position of the best estimate of the pole of inaccessibility may vary.
+As mentioned above, due to improvements in technology and the position of the continental edge of Antarctica being debated, the best estimate of the exact position of the pole of inaccessibility may vary.
 However, for the convenience of sport expeditions, a fixed point is preferred, and the Soviet station has been used for this role.
 This has been recognized by Guinness World Records for Team N2i's expedition in 2006–2007.